Nuts and Dry Fruits Council (India)

 From Tradition to Trend: What’s Driving the Change?

 A study by Innova Market Insights showed that 60% of Gen Z consumers globally mention that they actively seek healthier snack alternatives (Innova, 2023).
-Closer home, IMARC Group projects that India’s dry fruit market will grow at a CAGR of 6.7% between 2022-2033 , with urban demand, especially from younger buyers, being a major growth driver.
+Closer home, IMARC Group projects that India’s dry fruit market will grow at a CAGR of 6.7% between 2022-2033, with urban demand, especially from younger buyers, being a major growth driver.

-What’s Changing on Ground?
+What’s Changing on the Ground?

 Here’s a snippet of what brands and importers are already adapting to: